-Note 2: You can change the default threshold (100) for this rule on the Cloud Conformity console and set your own value for the RequestCount metric and the its recording time range (days) in order to configure the load balancers idleness.
+Note 2: You can change the default threshold (100) for this rule on the Cloud Conformity console and set your own value for the RequestCount metric in order to configure the load balancers idleness.

 To identify any idle ELBs available within your AWS account, perform the following: